March Madness: What to watch for in a stacked Final Four

 Paolo Banchero, Duke.
 Offense, defense, clutch plays — the 6-foot-10 freshman can do it all.
 No wonder he’s projected as a possible top-3 pick in the NBA draft.

-Ochai Agabji, Kansas.
+Ochai Agbaji, Kansas.
 The first-team All-American may be the best athlete in the Final Four — and that’s saying something in this bracket.

 Armando Bacot, North Carolina.
 Will block your shot, then dunk in your face.
 Dominating at both ends.